 I wondered: What if my increasing inaccessibility was proof I was on the road to those same problems?
-What if it was less about whether or not my big ideas are a problem and more about whom those ideas seemed to be for and in service to?
+What if it was less about whether or not my big ideas are a problem and more about who those ideas seemed to be for and in service to?
 What did it mean that I hadn’t always found weird academic jargon comforting, even while theorizing, but I do now?

 Being someone who often thinks and writes academically, I needed space to engage with the issues important to me in a way that made sense for me.

 Activist spaces provided room to flesh out big theories and concepts, but many also implicitly prioritized those things.
-Often being set up for and by other people like me, these spaces sometimes benefitted us to the detriment of everyone else.
+Often being set up for and by other people like me, these spaces sometimes benefited us to the detriment of everyone else.